boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/bar-chart.md

 > **IMPORTANT:**
 * The field added in this section will act as a measured value.
-* It is a mandatory section for widget visualization and any number of fields can be configured in this section.
+* It is a mandatory section for the widget visualization and any number of fields can be configured in this section.

 ### Settings menu options

 You can `filter` and `format` the data displayed in the widget from the settings menu options.
-To open the `settings menu,` click the `settings icon.`
+To open the `settings menu`, click the `settings icon`.

 The following screenshots shows the various settings menu options based on the type of field configured in the type of section.

 ![Numeric field settings menu](/static/assets/cloud/visualizing-data/visualization-widgets/images/bar-chart/settings-menu.png)

-#### Renaming fields

-The configured field names can be edited by using the `Rename` option provided in the settings menu.

 #### Changing the aggregation type

 You can change the aggregation type of the measure section from the settings menu as shown in the following screenshot.
-Refer to [this section](/cloud-bi/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type/) for more details.
+Refer to [this section](/embedded-bi/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type/) for more details.

 ![Changing the aggregation](/static/assets/cloud/visualizing-data/visualization-widgets/images/bar-chart/settings.png)

 #### Filtering data

 You can use Filters to change the values by selecting the `Filter` option.
-For more details, refer to [Measure filter](/cloud-bi/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-measure-column) and [dimension filter](/cloud-bi/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).
+For more details, refer to [Measure filter](/embedded-bi/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-measure-column) and [dimension filter](/embedded-bi/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).

 ![Filter option](/static/assets/cloud/visualizing-data/visualization-widgets/images/bar-chart/filter-option.png)

 #### Measure formatting

 You can format the elements by selecting the `Format` option.
-For more details, refer to [measure format](/cloud-bi/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+For more details, refer to [measure format](/embedded-bi/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ![Formatting option](/static/assets/cloud/visualizing-data/visualization-widgets/images/bar-chart/format-option.png)